-As our families, communities and nation work through this situation, LINC is here to provide you with specific information relating to Idaho and disability issues.
+As our families, communities and nation continue to work through this ongoing situation, LINC is here to provide you with specific information relating to Idaho and disability issues.
 Although our offices are physically closed, LINC is still working hard to provide resources and help.

 We make every effort to provide accurate information.
 We will also continue to build this page as the situation changes.
 Please check back as your needs change as well.